couchbaselabs/ansible-couchbase-server/README.md

               .CCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCC.
                .CCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCC.

+> **NOTE: This role is experimental and not intended for production use**.
+> Feel free to use the role for evaluation, development, or testing, and
+> definitely borrow the ideas contained within for your own production role
+> or playbooks.
+As with other Couchbase Labs projects, this is primarily
+> for experimentation.

 [Couchbase Server](http://www.couchbase.com/couchbase-server/overview) is a high performance NoSQL document database available in Community and Enterprise editions for several supported operating systems.